Foamimi/Eldryn-Extended---HD-Quests/README.md

 # Introduction

 Hello!
 This addon will integrate new HD textures from various quests into the world of Eldryn-ified Skyrim.
-This will be a **manual process** with various steps involving downloading, rearranging, etc. **There will not be a patch for HD LODS.** Sorry in advance. **You will need at LEAST 20 GB of available space to download this addon.**
+This will be a **manual process** with various steps involving downloading, rearranging, etc. **There will not be a patch for HD LODS.** Sorry in advance. **You will need at LEAST 20 GB of available space to download this addon.** There is no megapatch for this addon.

 You can install this on an **EXISTING SAVE**.